All Episodes

 For what purpose?

-I think that he could make uh good utilization of a crisis like that in any number of ways.
+I think that he could make good utilization of a crisis like that in any number of ways.

-Like, let me guess.
+Like, let me guess, martial law.

 Martial law would be good.

-And I there's a story here.
+And there's a story here.

 Let me see if I can find it.

-Let me wait a minute.
+Let me, wait a minute.

-Uh here it is.
+Here it is.

-Administration, we we no plans to fly Ebola patients to the U.S., but they are just it's from the Hill.com that they're discussing moving sick patients from other countries back to their home countries, but there's no plan to bring Ebola patients to the United States.
+Administration, no plans to fly Ebola patients to the U.S., but they are just, it's from the Hill.com, that they are discussing moving sick patients from other countries back to their home countries.

 Now, I think that was a trial balloon.